A. Gary Anderson

 New School of Business Building design draft

-Regents Approve Plans for New School of Business Building
+Regents Approve Plans for New Business Building

 UC Regents approve a new UCR School of Business building to expand space and meet demand—enhancing the UCR MBA at one of the best business schools.